 We don't necessarily visit playschools, nurseries or kindergartens and definitely don't look at them as thoroughly as the primary and secondary schools (and only publish full GSGI write-ups on them if they are part of a primary or K-12 school), but these are amongst the ones in Tokyo recommended or mentioned by parents.
 We list them here just to give you a place to start, to help you make up your own short list.

-We always appreciate any feedback from parents (contact us), and we'll remove schools or add them as we hear about them or receive updates, even from this informal list.
+Although this is an informal list, we always appreciate any feedback from parents (contact us), and we'll remove schools or add them as we hear about them or receive updates.

 ABC International School

 Katsu Court # 101

 Wonderful location opposite Arisagawa Park.
 150 students and 40 staff in bright, well equipped classrooms.Twelve classes are divided into four age groups ranging from 15 months to seven years.

 6 – 16 – 5, Roppongi, Minato ku, Tokyo 106 0032